DundeeMakerSpace/intro-presentation/slides.md

 - Openness
 - Nonprofit Organisation

 Note:
 1. Community managed and open to anyone to join and be creative
 2. We will most likely be a Company Limited by Guarantee
 3. We want the benefit of Corporate status, limited liability for members, enter into contract and purchase assets
 4. The surplus profits will be reinvested.
 5. HAND OVER TO GRANT

 ## What is available here?

 Note:
 1. GRANT STARTS
 2. Nothing, but there are in Edinburgh & Glasgow and to a lesser extent Aberdeen
+3. Looked into Edinburgh and MAKLab.
+Very different models

 ### Edinburgh Hacklab